Dương Quỳnh Hoa: Early years

 Born in 1930, Hoa was from a southern upper-class family, which had been Frenchified during the colonial era.
-After completing her secondary schooling in Vietnam, she moved to Paris in the 1950s, where she became a communist.
+After completing her secondary schooling in Vietnam, she moved to Paris in the 1950s to study Medicine.
+It was in Paris that she became a communist.
 Upon finishing her degree, she returned to southern Vietnam, which following the partition of Vietnam following the Battle of Dien Bien Phu and the Geneva Conference had become part of the anti-communist Republic of Vietnam.
 During this period of the late 1950s and early 1960s, Hoa spied for the communists, as she socialised with the Saigon elite at cocktail parties with the inner circle of President Ngo Dinh Diem and the American advisors in Vietnam, who were oblivious to the fact that the upper-class southerner was a communist.

 During this time, she was a founding member of the National Front for the Liberation of South Vietnam, which was formed in 1960.

 War time activities

-Early in 1968 when the Tet Offensive broke out, Hoa and her husband, a mathematician, fled Saigon to a NLF hideout in the jungle.
+Early in 1968 when the Tet Offensive broke out, Hoa and her husband, Huỳnh Văn Nghị, a mathematician, fled Saigon to a NLF hideout in the jungle.
 There, the couple's son died of encephalitis.
 Although she never recovered from the personal loss, she put on a brave face in an interview with American journalist Stanley Karnow, quipping that her son was "only one among millions".

 She was appointed as the NLF's deputy minister of health in its Provisional Revolutionary Government.
 She was named as a "heroine of the revolution.
 Of her involvement with the NLF, she said in 1981, "We had no choice.
 We had to get rid of the foreigners."